 Instead, native app developers can define sets of code for iOS and Android separately.
 Doing so allows developers to leverage different DOM, stylesheets, as well as various animations and logic builds to make the UI experience smoother for applications.
 This technique is called platform-specific.

-React Native is one of the few platforms where developers can utilize platform-specific codes.
+React Native is one of the few platforms where React Native programmers can utilize platform-specific codes.
 While using React Native for your app, the framework will automatically detect which platform your application is using, helping you generate the right code for the platform.